actigraph/StudyAdminAPIDocumentation/sections/subjects.md

 Subject Sleep Periods
 ---
- Returns a list of sleep periods for a subject.  `Start` and `stop` arguments are optional.
+ Returns a list of sleep periods for a subject.  `start` and `stop` arguments are optional.
 If `start` argument is supplied, sleep periods returned will be filtered where the In Bed Time falls on or after the supplied `start` time.
 If `stop` is supplied, sleep periods returned will be filtered where the In Bed Time falls before the supplied `stop` time.
 If the `AutoDetected` field (in the response) denotes `true`, the sleep period was automatically detected otherwise it was manually entered.

 **Request:**